 \subsection{Misspecification}

 The above examples studied classical fragile systems in the face of the excess cost lower bounds of \Cref{thm: excess cost lower bound}.
 Critically, the lower bound elucidates the unavoidable excess cost of learning only in the presence of a well-specified problem: one where the parametric dynamics model captures the data generating process of \eqref{eq: linsys}.
-If one engages in model-based design, e.g. by following the certainty equivalent synthesis procedure, then they may only attain the stated bounds if the dynamics model class is appropriately selected.
-The primary issue of robust control is the uncertainty due to dynamics which are challenging to model, at least via simple linear systems.
-This induces some misspecification into the model class.
-To understand the roll such misspecification, observe that if the search space is restricted to a subset $\Theta \subseteq \R^{d_{\theta}}$ such that $\theta^\star \notin \Theta$, then the identification procedure will asymptotically converge to the best in class estimate $\hat \theta \in \Theta$ that maximizes the likelihood under the exploration policy $\pi_{\exp}$ [Theorem 8.2, \cite{ljung1998system}].
-Such an estimate may have an identification error from the true underlying parameter that never vanishes, and which aligns with a sensitive direction of the control cost, as meaured by $H(\theta^\star)$.
+If one engages in model-based design, e.g. by following the certainty equivalent synthesis procedure, then they may only attain the stated bounds if the model class is appropriately selected.
+The primary issue of robust control is the uncertainty due to dynamics which are challenging to model, at least via linear systems, inducing some misspecification into the model class.
+To understand the role such misspecification can play, observe that if the search space is restricted to a subset $\Theta \subseteq \R^{d_{\theta}}$ such that $\theta^\star \notin \Theta$, then the identification procedure will asymptotically converge to the best in class estimate $\hat \theta \in \Theta$ that maximizes the likelihood under the exploration policy $\pi_{\exp}$ [Theorem 8.2, \cite{ljung1998system}].
+Such an estimate will differ from the true underlying parameter and the error might align with a sensitive direction of the control cost, as measured by $H(\theta^\star)$.